-Employment opportunities include nursing homes, hospices, medical offices and clinics, and both acute and long-term care facilities.
+Employment opportunities include nursing homes, hospices, public health and community nursing, medical offices and clinics, and acute and long-term care facilities.

-Curriculum Admission Guidelines and Procedure For the Class of 2005: The program enrolls students once a year in August.
-While applications are accepted at any time, to be eligible for admission in any year, the application packet must be completed by April 15.
+Curriculum Admission Guidelines and Procedure For the Class of 2006: Students enroll once a year in August.
+While applications are accepted at any time, to be eligible for admission in any year, the application packet must be completed by April 1.
 Applications may be accepted after this date on a space available basis.